 Publishing Platforms

-The first step should be to decide which indie author publishing platform you want to use, but you’ll also need to decide things like whether you want to distribute your book globally, use your chosen platform’s special features, or use their free ISBN.
+The first step should be to decide which indie author publishing platform you want to use, but you’ll also need to decide things like whether you want to distribute your book globally, use your chosen platform’s special features, or take advantage of their free ISBN.
 This topic is pretty detailed, so I have written another article all about it, titled Self-Publishing: A Guided Tour.

 Copyright Your Hard Work